 All in all, spirulina looks like a great choice of food but at this stage the evidence supporting its use is more theoretical than clinically validated.
-For those who wish to read more about its potential applications, specifically with respect to COVID-19, a recently published paper gives various reasons for supplementing with spirulina, along with various other nutrients, some of which we have covered, but including others like glycine and glucosamine which we have not.
+For those who wish to read more about its potential applications, a recently published paper gives various reasons for supplementing with spirulina, along with various other nutrients, some of which we have covered, but including others like glycine and glucosamine which we have not.
 Our view is that without clinical validation, such theoretical arguments often fail to demonstrate real-world benefits although the suggested doses of the different ingredients presented by the authors could have benefits in other ways.

 Practices to Support Immunity and Prevent Infections